anthill/6sense/README.md

 It's composed of two parts, each corresponding with one type of signal: **wifi** and **bluetooth**.

-This software was designed with privacy in mind, as only a list of signal levels and an untracable id that change everyday can be outputed.
+This software was designed with privacy in mind, as only a list of signal levels and an untraceable id that change everyday can be outputed.

 ## How to install